keeperofthenecklace/movieDB/README.md

 m.imdb_id = "0369610", 3079380
 ```

+## Part 2 - Run statistics.

+    a.)
+Data Analysis: Basic data manipulation and plotting

 ## Usage - Query data
-Fetch all imdb ids in your redis database
+Find all imdb ids in your redis database

 ``` ruby
 m = MovieDB::Movie.new